Disclaimer

 1. Newbie Owner?
 Not For You!

-The unbeatable smartness of Great Dal can become challenging for first-time dog owners.
+The unbeatable smartness of the Great Dal can become challenging for first-time dog owners.
 The regular training sessions and a handful of companionship require patience, for which most newbie owners aren’t mentally prepared.

 2. Not Suitable For Small Spaces

-3. Can Turn into Heart of Stone
+3. Can Turn into the Heart of Stone

-Great Dane Dalmatian Color
+Great Dane and Dalmatian Colors

 Dalmatians are found in beautiful liver and white and black and white color combinations.
 The light and dark spot hues make them endearing.

-Great Dane Dalmatian Mix Health Issues
+Great Dane Dalmatian Mix Health Conditions

 1. Diabetes